Clotildelevou/Clotildelevou/README.md

 # Clou's profile

-You may find some interesting stuff if you dif a little.
+You may find some interesting stuff if you dig a little.

 <!---
 Clotildelevou/Clotildelevou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.